plamber/plamber.github.io/_posts/2019-10-24-Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API.md

 Congratulations, you just created and tested your first custom connector.

 ## 3) Share your connector
 You are the owner of the custom connector.
-You will be able to use it immediately in Microsoft Flow.
+You will be able to use it immediately in Power Automation.
 On the other hand, you can start sharing your connector with individuals or the whole organization.

 You can do this from the custom connector overview page.
 Select *Invite another user*